GaryM02/Realm-Python-Library/README.md

 ## Usage
+-python version 3.10

 To use the **Realm-Python-Library** in your Python project, you can clone this repository and import the * from RealmPython directory into your codebase.

 The source code is still in it's beginnings and has not been published as a python package on any package managers.

+### To use the tests provided in /tests
+-cd into RealmPython/tests
+-python test.py

 ## Contributions